 Experienced wine connoisseurs are quick to point to the three flavor groups that define a wine: These are Earth, Spice, and Fruit/Floral/Herbal.
 When it comes to terpenes, we’re talking about the latter category.

-Terpenes bring the entire trifecta of this group to life in a good bottle of wine, complementing an herbal, resine-y hit on the front end with a calmer, fruity and citrusy flavor on the back end.
+Terpenes bring the entire trifecta of this group to life in a good bottle of wine.
+They can complement an herbal, resine-y hit on the front end with a calmer, fruity and citrusy flavor on the back end.

-How do terpenes impact a bottle of wine?
+How do terpenes affect a bottle of wine?

-When the wine you’re drinking is laden with terpenes, the main thing you’ll notice is the pungent aroma present -- both when you first uncork the bottle and as you swish the wine around in the glass after pouring.
+When the wine you’re drinking is laden with terpenes, the main thing you’ll notice is the pungent aroma present -- both when you first uncork the bottle and as you swirl the wine in the glass after pouring.